Team-1280-Training/Unit-3/README.md

 -->

 ## >>Project: Final Grade Calculator
+At the end of most units, there is a project that is also reviewed by the mentors.

 Create a program that calculates the minimum percent the user needs on the final in order to get a specified letter grade.

 The user inputs: